devmarrie/DataEngineering/projects/dbt_learning/README.md

 pip install dbt-bigquery
-make a dbt folder in the user home directory ie mkdir $home\.dbt initialise your first project using `dbt init` and follow the prompts. dbt debug to confirm the connection
+make a dbt folder in the user home directory ie mkdir $home\.dbt initialise your first project using `dbt init` and follow the prompts.
+`dbt debug` to confirm the connection
+Check `dbt build` - builds up the whole project

+## Dbt Models
-The macros folder contains sql queries used to perform transformaions on your data To run various queries therefore you need to understand sql and ctes for dbt uses this mostly to create queries.
+The models folder contains sql queries used to perform transformaions on your data To run various queries therefore you need to understand sql and ctes for dbt uses this mostly to create queries.
 Once you are done creating your query in an sql file run `dbt run` on the terminal.

 If the execution is successful you will see a view of the model created in the warehouse you are using.
 You can change the view to a table in the .yaml file if you want(ie the file containing all the dbt configuration)

 **Modularity** breaking down a complex model with various lines of sql queries into smaller models then joining them to one.
 This increases reusability, maintainability, testing and readability.
 Save the small modules with a `_stg` to be able to differentiate them from the main one eg **customer_stg.sql**.
 Note we make the consious decision to materialise them as views since they contain minor transformation which are executed at runtime and do not occupy additional storage.
 Our main file however will still be saved as a table since it contains intensive transformations.
-After creating the modules we reffer to them as `{{ref customer_stg.sql}} cu the same way we shall reffer another table that we are joining.
+After creating the modules we reffer to them as `{{ref customer_stg}}` the same way we shall reffer another table that we are joining.

 Note other macros that we are creating eg an **orders_fact.sql** which is totally not related to the customer but we need it for joining we still materialise it as a table and attach a fact to its name as shown.